-- 1. is fully justified - 2. does not violate the legal/regulatory framework, or constitutes a significant moral lapse, nor does it constitute a significant reputational risk for the Bank and - 3. has the approval of the Chief Compliance Officer then this exception can be allowed with the agreement of the CEO or Deputy CEO of the Bank.
-The Audit Committee to be notified accordingly of any comments and confirmation of the deviation.
+- 1. is fully justified. - 2. does not violate the legal/regulatory framework, or constitutes a significant moral lapse, nor does it constitute a significant reputational risk for the Bank and - 3. has the approval of the Chief Compliance Officer then this exception can be allowed with the agreement of the CEO or Deputy CEO of the Bank.
+The Audit Committee to be notified accordingly.